Everything You Need to Know About Ocean Shipping

 Customs Authority

 Customs authorities are government agencies responsible for enforcing customs laws and regulations.
-They are responsible for the clearance of goods at the departure and destination ports.
+They are responsible for clearing goods at the departure and destination ports.
 They also ensure that shipments comply with import and export regulations, collect duties and taxes, and prevent the illegal movement of goods.

 Port Operators